How Not To Chaperone A Field Trip

 One thing I’ve learned about being a parent is that sometimes, you have to put yourself out there, and do stuff way outside your comfort zone.
-That’s how I found myself as a volunteer chaperone on my daughter’s kindergarten class trip to the zoo recently.
+That’s how I found myself as a volunteer field trip chaperone for my daughter’s kindergarten class trip to the zoo recently.
 See, when it comes to being in charge of a group of children, I tend to suck.
 As such, I tend to avoid putting myself in those situations.
 Trust me, people, it’s for the best.

 However, when a notice came home requesting chaperones for the zoo trip, J wanted me to go.
 Like, really wanted me to go.
 I of course, said no, but J was persistent and insistent, so I finally relented.
 One mandatory police check, and one random drawing of names later (three volunteers were needed, but eight parents wanted to go), and I was in.
 Time to face my fears.